Gone Baby Gone: Plot

-Two months later, a seven-year-old boy is abducted in Everett, and Patrick receives information that he was taken by Corwin Earle, a known child molester, who is living with two married cocaine addicts.
-Patrick gains entry into the house and after observing evidence of the abducted boy, returns with Remy and Nick late at night to rescue him.
-Before they enter the house, the woman starts shooting and fatally wounds Nick before chasing Patrick into Corwin's room.
-Patrick discovers the dead child and he executes Corwin as Remy arrives and kills the woman.
-The following evening, an intoxicated Remy tries to alleviate Patrick's guilt and confides that he once planted evidence on an abusive husband to help the man's family escape with Ray's help.
-Patrick recalls that Remy had originally told him that he didn't know Ray.
+Two months later, a seven-year-old boy is abducted in Everett, a city near Boston, and Patrick receives information from Bubba that Corwin Earle is living with two married cocaine addicts.
+The two visit the house and Patrick observes evidence of the abducted boy, so he returns with Remy and Nick late at night to rescue him.
+Before they can enter the house, the woman starts shooting and fatally wounds Nick before chasing Patrick into Corwin's room.
+He discovers the dead child and executes Corwin as Remy arrives and kills the woman.
+The following evening, an intoxicated Remy tries to alleviate Patrick's guilt, confiding that he once planted evidence to help a family escape from an abusive husband.
+When Remy discloses that Ray was the one who told him about the abusive husband, Patrick becomes suspicious, as Remy had previously said that he did not know Ray.

-Following Nick's funeral, Patrick speaks to a police officer named Devin and tells him that Remy lied to him about knowing Ray.
-Devin tells him that Remy and Doyle knew about Cheese's stolen money before Cheese even knew it was missing.
-Patrick goads Lionel into meeting him in a bar and pieces together that Lionel and Remy had conspired to stage a fake kidnapping in order to take the drug money for themselves and to teach Helene a lesson, which Lionel finally admits.
-Remy enters the bar wearing a mask, staging a robbery to interrupt their conversation.
-Patrick realizes that Remy plans to kill them so he yells aloud that Remy kidnapped Amanda.
-The bartender shoots Remy twice in the back.
-Remy flees, pursued by Patrick to the rooftop of a nearby building, where he dies from his wounds.
+Following Nick's funeral, Patrick speaks to police officer Devin, telling him that Remy lied to him about knowing Ray.
+Devin tells him Remy knew about Cheese's stolen money before Cheese did.
+Patrick goads Lionel into meeting him in a bar and pieces together that he and Remy had staged a fake kidnapping to keep the drug money for themselves and to teach Helene a lesson, which Lionel finally admits.